Modeling the dynamics of an oil drop driven by a surface acoustic wave in the underlying substrate: Introduction

 \section{Introduction}

-Dynamic wetting of a solid substrate by a film of liquid is a common occurrence.
-In natural systems it appears in surfactant films that wet the lungs to promote breathing and the eyes to keep them moist~\citep{veldhuizen_role_2000,holly_wettability_1971}, or in the spreading of water drops on solid surfaces (such as raindrops on windows)~\citep{dussan_v_motion_1974,dussan_v_ability_1983}.
+Dynamic wetting of a solid substrate by a liquid film is a common occurrence.
+In natural systems, it appears in surfactant films that wet the lungs to promote breathing and the eyes to keep them moist~\citep{veldhuizen_role_2000,holly_wettability_1971}, or in the spreading of water drops on solid surfaces, such as raindrops on windows~\citep{dussan_v_motion_1974,dussan_v_ability_1983}.
 In technological systems it is harnessed for actuating microfluidic platforms \citep{Atencia:2005bu,Stone:2004kg,Whitesides:2006jj}, for cooling electronic circuits \citep{Amon:2001ji,BarCohen:2006if}, for desalination \citep{Fletcher:1974jz} and for a variety of manufacturing applications~\citep{Fendler:1996gb,Nagayama:1996vd,Wang:2004kx}.
-Many different mechanisms govern dynamic wetting, where capillary forces at the free surface of a liquid film or a meniscus contribute appreciably to the dynamics of the film.
-In addition to capillary forces, dynamic wetting may be powered by gravity, thermal or solutal Marangoni effects, or electrokinetics, among others, see~\citet{oron_rmp97,cm_rmp09} for comprehensive reviews.
-In the present work we focus on the contributions of mechanical vibrations in the solid substrate, particularly MHz-frequency Rayleigh surface acoustic waves (SAWs), to dynamic wetting~\citep{morozov_vibration-driven_2018}.
-Here, we concentrate on the contribution of Eckart streaming -- mass transport that results from the attenuation of sound or ultrasound waves in the bulk of the liquid film.
-While extensively observed and described in the scientific literature \citep{Shiokawa:1989tg,Brunet07,Brunet09,yeoannurev}, dynamic wetting of a solid substrate by a liquid film, induced by Eckart streaming, was not studied in detail to date.
-In this work we use thin film (long wave) theory alongside physical experiments to elucidate the phenomenon.
+Many different mechanisms govern dynamic wetting, where capillary forces at the free surface of a liquid film, or at a meniscus, contribute appreciably to the dynamics of the film.
+In addition to capillary forces, dynamic wetting may be powered by gravity, thermal or solutal Marangoni effects, or electrokinetics, among other driving mechanisms; see~\citet{oron_rmp97} or \citet{cm_rmp09} for comprehensive reviews.
+In the present work, we focus on the contributions of mechanical vibrations in the solid substrate, particularly MHz-frequency Rayleigh surface acoustic waves (SAWs), to dynamic wetting~\citep{morozov_vibration-driven_2018}.
+We study particularly the effects of bulk acoustic streaming -- mass transport in the bulk fluid that results from variations in acoustic intensity therein.
+While extensively observed and described in the scientific literature \citep{Brunet07,Brunet09,yeoannurev}, we are not aware of a model describing the dynamics of such a system that further accounts for the capillary and gravitational stresses that shape the liquid/air interface for the case when drops are sufficiently thick (millimeter scale, therefore much thicker than the SAW wavelength).
+Here, we use thin film (long wave) theory alongside physical experiments to develop a better understanding of the dynamics of this problem.